top of page

 1. Introduction

-Users are informed of the ANA Privacy Policy through our Cookie banner upon their first interaction with the website.
-The policy's "last updated" date is clearly displayed at the bottom of the page.
+This Privacy Policy is made available via our website, and users are notified of its existence through our cookie banner upon first visit.
+The “last updated” date is displayed at the bottom of the page.

 2. Purposes of Processing